-Everything you need to know about Final Fantasy 16
+Final Fantasy 16: Release date, trailers and everything you need to know

 Final Fantasy 16 gameplay

-From what we can tell of the gameplay showed off in the announcement trailer, Final Fantasy 16 looks like it's set to bring evolution, not revolution, to the series' recent gameplay.
+From what we can tell of the gameplay shown off in the trailers so far, Final Fantasy 16 looks like it's set to bring evolution, not revolution, to the series' recent gameplay.
 Like FF15, it would seem we'll get real-time combat to keep things active, but the system looks a little more reactive and quick.

-It also all looks to have a slightly more mature tone - there's blood on show, people!
+The gameplay so far has also all been focussed around one player character, rather than a party - this could be a pretty big change for the series after decades of titles where you control the actions of multiple characters as they fight together.

 Beyond that, we'd assume that we'll get an overworld to explore as in previous entries, and many sidequests to complete if we fancy.
 We're hopeful that this might all be a little more interactive than it was in FF15, too, with exploration in that game a little stilted by the reliance on roads - with a more high fantasy-style setting this time, we're looking forward to running around the countryside ourselves a bit more.

+In a big interview with GameSpot, this idea was actually refuted a little, with producer Naoki Yoshida confirming that the game will have open hub areas, but not a fully open world.

+He also confirmed that the Eikon battles glimpsed in the June 2022 gameplay trailer are going to be a major part of the game, with players able to sometimes take direct control through Clive.
+Sometimes, though, Clive will be navigating through these battles as a human, dwarfed by the Eikons above him.